 In other words, make sure you buy a good, high-quality cable.

-- › How to Charge Your Android Phone as Fast as Possible
+- › How to Fast Charge Your MacBook

 - › What’s the Difference Between a MacBook Air and Pro?